 Identify times during the day here and there for the family to wear masks at home.
 Keep the time short and sweet at first, then make it longer each time.
 Kids will build back their stamina every time you practice, and they can get used to wearing their masks and to seeing you wear yours.

 While we’re at it, mask practice can help us reinforce hand washing.
 Per the CDC, you should wash your hands before and after you put on a mask; why not add “washing our hands” as a step?
 And, while you’re at it, sing a few Happy Birthdays or Twinkle Twinkle Little Stars to help kids learn to scrub for 20 seconds, too.
 It can’t hurt to reinforce hand washing!

 Need help finding masks for kids?

-Parenting and People Magazines have sizable lists with a range of mask types for kids.
+Masks for kids are widely available, at retailers from Target to Old Navy and more.
 You can search for “organic kids mask” and find sustainable masks, too.
 Want to make your own?
 Children's Hospital of Philadelphia has a pretty simple tutorial, and Jennifer Maker's mask includes an optional filter pocket, too.

 Remember the greater lessons.